Garage Apartments: How to Find Them in 2025

 • An apartment complex in which garages stand alone or in rows within a parking lot but are not directly attached to the resident's unit or even building.

-Garage apartments - especially private garages - tend to be in high demand for the reasons we discussed above.
+Garage apartments, especially private garages, are often in high demand for the reasons we discussed above.
 There may even be waitlists for garages in some cases.

-If you’re lucky, you might even catch a few move-in specials.
+If you’re lucky, and your timing is right, you may even catch a few move-in specials.

-Take our quiz and be sure to select “garage” in preferred amenities.
+If you want to save even more time and get instant results, take our rental quiz and be sure to select “garage” as your preferred amenity.
 From there, you’ll be matched with curated apartment lists based on your chosen preferences.

-When it comes to renting an apartment with a garage, it’s important to have prepared questions that go beyond the basics, like “How much is rent?” or “Is this a pet-friendly apartment?”
+When it comes to renting an apartment with a garage, it’s important to prepare questions that go beyond the basics, like “How much is rent?” or “Is this a pet-friendly apartment?”

-You’ll need to ask questions that pertain to the garage, as well.
-These questions include:
+You’ll need to ask questions specific about the garage:

 • How many parking spaces does the unit come with?